 All babies cry and some cry more than others.
 It's normal for them to cry.
 Crying is their way of communicating with you.

-Each baby is unique.
 It can take time to figure out why your baby is crying.
 Sometimes there may be no obvious reason why.
+But it can help to always check the basics.
+For example, check if they're hungry or need their nappy changed.

 Things to try

-Things you can try when trying to soothe your baby include:
+Things you can try to soothe your baby include:

-• offering your breast if you breastfeed - some babies want to suck more when they are going through a growth spurt.
-This normally settles after 24 hours
+- offering your breast (if you breastfeed) - some babies want to suck more when they are going through a growth spurt (this normally only lasts 24 hours)

-• talking or singing in a calm tone
+- talking or singing in a calm tone - your baby knows your voice and this may comfort them

-• picking your baby up and holding them in your arms - try different positions to see which they prefer
+- gently holding your baby in different positions to see which they prefer

-• giving them a soother if you use one - some babies may have an urge to suck
+- giving them a soother (if they use one) - some babies may have an urge to suck

-• using background noise, such as a 'white noise' toy, vacuum cleaner or washing machine
+- using background noise, such as a vacuum cleaner, washing machine or radio or TV channel with people talking

-• using movement like going for a walk or drive
+- going for a walk or drive if they like movement

 If soothing is not working